 View some of our upcoming sponsorship opportunities below.
 For more information on sponsor levels and benefits, click here.

-Since 2013, the Artists & Makers Conference has brought together artists and makers from across Maine to hear from industry leaders and gain practical experience and information on everything from small business tools and financial resources to how-tos for social media and marketing.
-With hands-on workshops, inspirational sessions, and networking opportunities, the goal of the conference is to connect artists and makers with professionals and peers and provide an event focused on supporting business owners at every stage—from those just starting out to those looking to grow or take their business to the next level.
+Since 2013, the Artists & Makers Conference and other creative economy events have brought together artists and makers from across Maine to hear from industry leaders and gain practical experience on everything from small business tools to how-tos for social media and marketing.
+With hands-on workshops, inspirational sessions, and networking opportunities, these artist-focused events strive to connect professionals and peers and support business owners at every stage—from those just starting out to those looking to grow their businesses.

 ILEAD Leadership Training

 Island Leadership Exploration and Development (ILEAD) is a series of workshops designed to address the different and specific leadership needs that exist in municipal governments, nonprofit organizations, and school systems throughout Maine’s island and coastal communities.
 Through targeted weeklong trainings, ILEAD helps to increase the skills and confidence of current leaders, increase the number of willing leaders within communities, and provide a peer network for information and resource sharing.

 The Island Institute’s first annual Climate of Change Conference will take place September 16, 2022 and will convene policymakers, community leaders, and those willing to work toward climate solutions for our state.
 Our goal is to help the “climate curious” become engaged and take action based on information and resources from climate experts.
 We will share stories from the frontlines of where policy meets community and implementation.
 Small breakout sessions will also give business owners and community leaders the opportunity to share successes and challenges with each other and with local, state, and federal decision-makers.